Meleke

 Meleke (ملكي, "royal", "kingly"; אבן ירושלמית), also transliterated melekeh or malaki, is a lithologic type of white, coarsely-crystalline, thickly bedded-limestone found in the Judaean Mountains in the West Bank.
 It has been used in the traditional architecture of Jerusalem since ancient times, especially in Herodian architecture.
 Though it is often popularly referred to as Jerusalem stone, that phrase can refer to a number of different types of stone found and used in or associated with Jerusalem.

 Name

 Meleke is an Arabic word that originated in the jargon of local stonemasons.
-Translated as "kingly stone" (or "queenly"), "royal stone", or "stone of kings", the source of the word's meaning may derive from Jerusalem Stones use in all the monumental tombs of Jerusalem.
+Translated as "kingly stone" (or "queenly"), "royal stone", or "stone of kings", the source of the word's meaning may derive from the use of Jerusalem stone in all the monumental tombs of Jerusalem.
 Israeli building stone authority Asher Shadmon cites the word as one of the local or colloquial "mason's terms" that have been "adopted by geologists" and are applied in the technical literature.